 - Physical changes like extreme weight loss

-If you recognize any of these signs of Roxicodone addiction in yourself or a loved one, we offer various levels of care that include inpatient treatment and detoxification to help patients physically and mentally recover from drug abuse.
+If you recognize any of these signs of Roxicodone addiction in yourself or a loved one, our Massachusetts inpatient drug rehab offers detox and residential treatment to help patients physically and mentally recover from drug abuse.
 Do not wait until it’s too late to get help.

 - Dry mouth

 - Excessive sweating

 - Itching and rash